gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 {{{example url="../webgl-2d-geometry-matrix-transform-hierarchical.html" }}}

-One more example, in every sample so far our 'F' rotates around its top left corner.
-This is because the math we are using always rotates around the origin and the top left corner of our 'F' is at the origin, (0, 0)
+Let's see one more example.
+In every sample so far our 'F' rotates around its top left corner.
+This is because the math we are using always rotates around the origin and the top left corner of our 'F' is at the origin, (0, 0).

 But now, because we can do matrix math and we can choose the order that transforms are applied we can move the origin before the rest of the transforms are applied.